 Suddenly returning to activity when the seizure ends

-If you or your child experiences jerking motions, it may be a sign of another type of seizure taking place along with the absence seizure.
+If you experience jerking motions, it may be a sign of another type of seizure taking place along with the absence seizure.

 How are absence seizures diagnosed?

 You may have absence seizures repeatedly for years before heading to the doctor for a diagnosis.
-You may think of or call these symptoms your "staring spells," without thinking of them as a medical problem or a seizure.
+You may have “staring spells” without thinking of them as a medical problem or a seizure.

-An electroencephalogram (EEG) is a test most often used to diagnose absence seizures.
-This test records the brain's electrical activity and spots any abnormalities that could indicate an absence seizure.
+An EEG is a test most often used to diagnose absence seizures.
+This test records the brain’s electrical activity and spots any abnormalities that could indicate an absence seizure.

 These tests also can help to diagnose absence seizures or rule out other conditions: